eliocamp/reproducibility-with-r/content/materials/day2/02-rrtools/index.markdown

 3. Run `devtools::document()` (or press `Ctrl/Cmd + Shift + D` in RStudio) to build the documentation based on these roxygen comments

-4. Preview documentation with `?.`.
+4. Preview documentation with `?add`.

 5. Rinse and repeat until the documentation looks the way you want.